robertbaker13/phase-0-handbook/phase-0-prerequisites.md

 Read our [Blog Post](http://devbootcamp.com/2014/05/08/why-phase-0-is-key-to-your-success-at-dev-bootcamp/) on Phase 0.
 Phase 0 is an actual Phase of DBC; it is not optional.
 We cover the fundamentals you will need to be successful in the intensive portion of DBC.

-You may be thinking that Phase 0 will not be intense because it is remote, but it is.
-Please refrain from scheduling any vacations, trips, etc. during Phase 0 unless you expect to do the work during that time and have reliable internet access.
+During your time in Phase 0, you can expect to spend about 15-25 hours a week on the requirements and challenges in our curriculum.
+While there is some flexibility in when you decide do these challenges during the week, this is still a very intense experience that needs to be given time and dedication.
+We do not encourage students to schedule any trips or vacations during this time.
+It adds an extra level of stress to completing your assigned work while trying to enjoy your trip or trying to play catch up when you return.
 There are weekly deadlines for challenges, pairing requirements, and other tasks you will be required to do each week.
+It is also not possible for you to work ahead with your Phase 0 curriclum.

-Anticipate spending between 15-25 hours a week on your work during Phase 0 (or more if you want to go above and beyond).
-Also, please do not quit your job before starting the program.
-You may decide that becoming a programmer isn't for you only a few weeks in, and then it will be very difficult to get your job back!
-Please wait to quit your jobs until you are at least 2 weeks away from coming onsite for the intensive portion of the program.
+We also do not suggest students quit their full time job before starting the program.
+There is a chance you may decide that becoming a programmer isn't for you only a few weeks in.
+If this is the case, you want to make sure you have other options open to you.

 #### 1. Create Accounts
-You will need each of these accounts prior to Phase 0, and we will ask you to provide links to your Socrates (our student application) profile when you receive your welcome email.
+You will need each of these accounts prior to Phase 0, and we will ask you to provide links to your Socrates (our student application) profile when you receive your welcome email in the week prior to starting Phase 0.

-- [Gmail](http://www.gmail.com)<br> We use Google Hangouts and Communities throughout Phase 0.
-If you would like us to conduct email communications with you via gmail, update your email address in [apply.devbootcamp.com](http://apply.devbootcamp.com) as soon as possible **before** starting Phase 0. **Make sure to activate Google+ on this account**
+- [Gmail](http://www.gmail.com)<br> We use Google Hangouts and Communities throughout Phase 0 so it is necessary that you have a Gmail account for these.
+We encourage students to use this Gmail account for all communication in Phase 0.
+If your signed up with a differnt email address and now want to change it to your Gmail address please go to [apply.devbootcamp.com](http://apply.devbootcamp.com) **before** starting Phase 0. **Make sure to activate Google+ on this account**

-- [Twitter](https://twitter.com/)<br>You will be using Twitter throughout Phase 0 and will have some challenges using the Twitter API later.
+- [Twitter](https://twitter.com/)<br>You will be using Twitter throughout Phase 0 and will have some challenges using the Twitter API later when you come on-site.

-- [LinkedIn](https://www.linkedin.com/)<br> LinkedIn is an important resume tool and a part of your later career search, so it's good to fill it out now with your history and what you've been doing so you have a history.
+- [LinkedIn](https://www.linkedin.com/)<br> LinkedIn is an important resume tool and a part of your career search once you graduate DBC.
+Once you get to career week the Career Team will help edit and perfect this profile, but it helps if you have something to start from.

 - [Gravatar](http://en.gravatar.com/)<br> You will get a Socrates account when you start Phase 0, and it will pull your picture from Gravatar.
 Please make sure your picture is of your face so we can get as much practice with your name as possible. [apply.devbootcamp.com](http://apply.devbootcamp.com)